 Note: The lines on Form 540 are numbered with gaps in the line number sequence.
-For example, lines 20 through 30 do not appear on Form 540. so the line number that follows line 19 on Form 540 is line 31.
+For example, line 20 through line 30 do not appear on Form 540, so the line number that follows line 19 on Form 540 is

-Caution: Form 540 has five sides.
-When filing Form 540, you must send all five sides to the Franchise Tax Board (FTB).
+Caution: Form 540 has six sides.
+When filing Form 540, you must send all six sides to the Franchise Tax Board (FTB).

-If you need to amend your California resident income tax return, complete an amended Form 540 and check the box at the top of Form 540 indicating AMENDED return, Attach Schedule X. California Explanation of Amended Return Changes, to the amended Form 540.
-For specific instructions, see "Instructions for Filing a 2022 Amended Return".
+If you need to amend your California resident income tax return, complete an amended Form 540 and check the box at the top of Form 540 indicating AMENDED return.
+Attach Schedule X, California Explanation of Amended Return Changes, to the amended Form 540.
+For specific instructions, see "Instructions for Filing a 2023 Amended Return."